viadee/bpmn.ai-patterns/README.md

 Alternatively, decisions can also be made democratically, if necessary with human participation in the sense of a 4-eye principle.
 Often ensembles are also used "packaged", i.e. in such a way that they act as a single model from the calling architectural layer.
 A disadvantage is that the strengths and weaknesses of the partial models remain invisible to the outside and thus also non-reflectable.
 Explicit modeling also makes a step-by-step rollout of new models possible: New "fellow citizens" join the democracy and vote, perhaps giving good confidence values and thus receiving a lot of decision weight - or not.

+:bulb: Ensembles tend to be harder to fool than individual models, both against random noise and against attackers using adversarial learning techniques.

 :warning: Run and learning times increase, feature importance is more difficult to derive.
 Decision quality increases at the price of the complexity of ML-based decisions.

 ### Divide and Conquer - Process Choice